govuk-one-login/service-header/README.md

 ## What different parts of the header do

-The header contains two distinct navigation menus - one for GOV.UK One Login links and another for internal service navigation.
+The header contains two distinct navigation menus - one for GOV.UK One Login links and another for internal service navigation, which uses the Design System [service navigation component](https://design-system.service.gov.uk/components/service-navigation/).

 On smaller screens, both menus collapse and can be shown and hidden using Javascript.